 Network for Applied Technology (NAT) Account Pages

-My UX Design role is on NAT’s Tech team, where I share design work with one other UX Designer who has joined since, and we are otherwise working with software developers.
-We catch up on our work in weekly stand ups and communicate through Slack, where we ask each other questions to make sure we’re on the same page, and then we continue our work and get feedback from there.
+My UX Design role is on NAT’s Tech team, where I share design work with one other UX Designer who has since joined, and we are otherwise working with software developers.
 Currently, the other designer and I are working on a desktop and mobile redesign of NAT’s member portal, which is where event or program attendees, partners, and other stakeholders register and can take part in other aspects of NAT’s offerings.

 Current natPortal.